Special police: Indonesia

-Special police in Indonesia locally known as Kepolisian Khusus, refer to law enforcement agencies outside Indonesian National Police, which perform policing duties for a certain public service, these law enforcement agencies are under supervision and are trained by the National Police.
-Special police in Indonesia are Agricultural and Animal Quarantine Police, Forestry Police, Municipal Police, Prison Police, Railroad Police and Special Police for Management of Marine, Coastal Region and Remote Islands.
+Special police in Indonesia, locally known as Kepolisian Khusus, refer to law enforcement agencies outside the Indonesian National Police.
+These law enforcement agencies are under supervision and are trained by the National Police.
+They include the Agricultural and Animal Quarantine Police, Forestry Police, Municipal Police, Prison Police, Railroad Police and Special Police for Management of Marine, Coastal Region and Remote Islands.